Interviewing with Engineering Managers

 Notice how the engineering manager isn’t necessarily looking for a technical subject matter expert.
 Rather, the engineering manager is looking for a business partner who will enable her engineering team to grow.

-Therefore, you should expect to highlight the below in the engineering manager interview round:
+Therefore, you should expect to highlight the points below in the engineering manager interview round:

 - Your ability to prioritize and focus